Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 I had some gigantic troubles with **Scanner** and mocking.
 Which caused me to go down a rabbit hole of cursed stuff.
 The idea of mocking for `menuHandlerTest` is to avoid essentially testing whatever scanner already have.
 We should not care about the logic and if the return is correct, but rather the outcome of the entire method.

+Totally forgot to check off the lil checklist.
+Most of the documentation are within the text and my rants!

 ---
 ## MenuHandler (again)